tbreuss/mithril-by-examples/examples/tic-tac-toe-mitosis.md

 ---
 title: Tic-Tac-Toe (Mitosis)
-desc: This slim Tic-Tac-Toe example was written using the Mitosis pattern for state management.
-As an addition it offers a simple undo functionality.
-Well done!
+abstract: This slim Tic-Tac-Toe example was written using the Mitosis pattern for state management.
 date: 2021-10-31
 tags: [game, mitosis, m.mount]
 level: beginner